 Travel costs: If you drive, see if you can make your car insurance cheaper.
 Car sharing or switching to public transport could save you money too.
 Travel by bus or train?
 Check if a railcard could cut the cost and book in advance to save.

 Mobile phone: On a contract?
-Check if you can switch to a SIM only deal to save money: or haggle for a cheaper price.
+Check if you can switch to a SIM-only or pay-as-you-go deal to save money: or haggle for a cheaper price on your existing contract.

-Writing a budget to find out where your money is going and where you can cut costs is a great place to start too.
+Before you take any decisions, especially if they’ll mean being tied into a contract, work out what you are spending money on.
+Writing a budget to find out where your money is going and where you can cut costs is a great place to start.

-If you work full time your salary is likely to be your main source of income, so asking for a pay rise could really help your efforts.
+If you work full time your salary is likely to be your main source of income, so asking for a pay rise could really help your efforts, especially if you’ve not had one in a while.
+You might find that while you’ve been beavering away the average salary in your field has been rising.

-There are lots of other ways to earn a little extra too:
+There are lots of other ways to earn and save a little extra too:

-Paying rent is good because it will prepare you for your financial commitments when you move out, but it will slow down your savings efforts.
+Paying your parents rent is good because it’ll prepare you for the inevitable financial commitments when you move out, but it will slow down your savings efforts.

-Speak to you parents about how much rent you pay, and whether some of it could be put towards your moving out fund.
+Speak to your parents about how much rent you pay, and whether some of it could be put towards your moving out fund.

 Sharing how much you are saving each month with your parents can also be a good idea, as it can help them see that you are working towards your goal.

-Getting a decent return on your savings could help you move out quicker, so it's worth finding the best savings account you can:
+Getting a decent return on your savings could help you move out quicker, so it's worth finding the best savings account you can, as there are plenty of options to choose from:

 Regular savings accounts can offer more attractive interest rates but you will only be able to save a set amount each month, normally between £100 and £500.

-These amounts will depend on your plans after leaving home, but common ongoing costs include:
+You’ll also need enough money to cover ongoing costs.
+How much these will be depends on your plans after leaving home, but common ongoing costs include:

 Rent or mortgage